 Ocular Pharmacology I (BSD20811)

-Ocular pharmacology is a blended learning course.
-The encyclopedic knowledge is delivered via pre-recorded lectures divided into 11 self- study modules.
-Each module covers current concepts regarding the management of ocular disease with systemic and topical pharmaceutical agents.
-Graded self-assessment quizzes are given on line and must be completed at designated due dates.
-The student will learn current indications, off label indications, side effects, and the most common drug interactions of current drugs used in ocular therapy.
-Moreover, the student will learn the mechanism of action of specific drugs as it relates to the pathophysiology of the condition for which the drug is prescribed.
-The pros and cons of particular drugs will be discussed so as to aid the clinical decision making process.
-There will be 10 face to faces sessions which are interactive and cased based.
-The emphasis will be on application of pharmaceutical agents in clinical practice.
-The face to face sessions will not be recorded.
+Ocular pharmacology is a hybrid course with pre-recorded lectures which are provided as downloadable PDF files; in this way students have permanent access to the core course material.
+Key concepts are also reviewed via 30 hours of face to face lecture.
+The content is divided into 11 modules, with each module covering current concepts regarding the management of ocular disease with systemic and topical pharmaceutical agents.
+Graded self-assessment quizzes for each module are given online and must be completed by designated due dates.
+After completing this course, the student will know the current indications, off-label indications, side effects, and the most common drug interactions of current drugs used in ocular therapy.
+Moreover, the student will learn the mechanism of action of specific drugs as they relate to the pathophysiology of the condition for which the drug is prescribed.
+The pros and cons of particular drugs will be discussed so as to aid in the clinical decision-making process.